Week-by-week guide to pregnancy

 2nd trimester pregnancy symptoms (at 27 weeks)

 You may be feeling tired now, so nap when you can.
-Your partner might mention that you're snoring more.
+You might be snoring more.
 Snoring is very common in pregnancy as your nasal passages are more likely to become swollen and blocked.

 Your signs of pregnancy could also include: